wenwen-Pei/wenwen-Pei.github.io/_pages/about.md

 ---

 I am a postgraduate student studying design at the North China University of Technology, and my supervisor is Prof. Qiao Qian.
 Before that, I graduated from Tianjin University of Technology in 2021 with a Bachelor's degree in Environmental Art Design.

 My research interests are in urban regeneration and public art, which is the main research direction I conducted during my master's degree.
-Due to the curriculum, I usually do some design in the direction of visual communication.
-Recently I’ve been preparing my master's thesis and looking for a position in the following research trip.
+Due to the curriculum, I usually do some design in the direction of visual communication.Recently I’ve been preparing my master's thesis and looking for a position in the following research trip.

-A data-driven personal website
+Outside of the academic field, I am very much in love with life and am actively involved in activities that interest me, focusing on developing my hobbies; I keep swimming and have recently been trying to learn to dance.

+Research Interests
 ======
-Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
-The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
-You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
-Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.

-Many of the features of dynamic content management systems (like Wordpress) can be achieved in this fashion, using a fraction of the computational resources and with far less vulnerability to hacking and DDoSing.
-You can also modify the theme to your heart's content without touching the content of your site.
-If you get to a point where you've broken something in Jekyll/HTML/CSS beyond repair, your markdown files describing your talks, publications, etc. are safe.
-You can rollback the changes or even delete the repository and start over -- just be sure to save the markdown files!
-Finally, you can also write scripts that process the structured data on the site, such as [this one](https://github.com/academicpages/academicpages.github.io/blob/master/talkmap.ipynb) that analyzes metadata in pages about talks to display [a map of every location you've given a talk](https://academicpages.github.io/talkmap.html).
+·Urban Renewal: Approaches to Urban Renewal
+·Public art: public art interventions in space
+·Public Space: Market Space, Renewal of Traditional Residential Space ·Symbolic expression and design: urban imagery symbols, spatial identity design

 Getting started
 ======